consuldemocracy/consuldemocracy/DEPLOY.md

 sh deploy.sh [-p] {tenant_name}
 ```

-where the `-p` flag denotes that the deployment is for production.
+where the `-p` flag denotes that you're deploying to production.